Ballo, No. 14 Arizona beat No. 10 Creighton for Maui title

 Nembhard made a layup and Scheierman a 3-pointer to get Creighton within 81-77.
 Kalkbrenner made one of two free throws to cut the deficit to three.
 Ramey missed a 3-point attempt with 18 seconds left.

 Creighton called timeout with 7.4 seconds left to set up a final play.
-Kalkbrenner didn't have an open 3 and passed to Nembhard, who was fouled by Ramey with 2 seconds left.
-He made the first shot and intentionally missed the second, with Arizona rebounding.
+Kalkbrenner didn’t have an open 3 and passed to Nembhard, who was fouled by Ramey with 2 seconds left.
+He made the first shot and intentionally missed the second, with Arizona rebounding to seal the win despite Creighton closing with a 12-2 run.

+“I just kept looking at the score and the time and our timeouts.
+And I thought we had enough separation to kind of ride it out,” Lloyd said.

+“But you’re just hoping for a miss.
+You hate to say that, you need to make `em miss.
+But one of those shots bounces off, you know, and we rebound it, you know, the game could have been over a little bit earlier.
+But they didn’t.
+They went in.

 Ballo was strong from the start, tallying 16 points and nine rebounds in the first half to help the Wildcats to a 39-30 lead.